 Your child’s empathy skills will guide them through their journey to making friends and getting along with others.
 And with your help, they will have the strong empathy foundations to express themselves in ways that are respectful of others.

-Ten ways you can help nurture your child’s empathy skills:
+Below are ten ways you can help nurture your child's empathy skills.

 The best way to teach empathy is to show empathy for others.
 Your child pays attention to how you act and speak.
 Are you kind and respectful towards others?
 Also, don’t forget to show empathy for your little learner.
 If they are having a rough day or experiencing frustration, say “Are you feeling frustrated?
 I know it is frustrating to not be able to eat all the gummy worms you want.
 We will have a yummy dinner that is better than gummy worms.”
 Remember, love and affection help your little one thrive.